Y-arvind/Image-classifier/README.md

 ## Resnet Classifier
-A residual network, or ResNet for short, is an artificiagit l neural network that helps to build a deeper neural network by utilizing skip connections or shortcuts to jump over some layers.
-It is a type of CNN network.
-Here we use a pretrained Resnet18 model to classify images into one of 1000 labels.
+A residual network, or ResNet for short, is an artificial neural network that helps to build a deeper neural network by utilizing skip connections or shortcuts to skip over some layers.
+It is a type of CNN.
+In this case, we use a pretrained ResNet-18 model to classify images into one of 1,000 labels.

 ## How to run
 ### Locally